SSH with password prompt

 When you want to connect to our servers with SSH on PC you will need a program like PuTTY.
 You can download the program PuTTY here.

 When you start PuTTY you'll see this screen

-To connect you simply put the your SSH username in front of the bolt name, with @ in between in the Host Name field.
+To connect, you simply put your SSH username in front of the bolt name, with @ in between the Host Name field.
 E.g:

 Press Open and then you will get a password prompt.
 Simply write your SFTP/SSH password and you are in!

 You should have gotten an email with all the log in information when you created the site with us.
 If you have lost the email, you can find the information in your control panel.
 You can also change the password with the RESET SFTP/SSH PASSWORD button.

 SSH without password prompt